Saintsfrow/Saintsfrow/Readme.md

 ###

-<p align="left">- just another tech enthusiast with minimal programming knowledge<br>- a B.Tech.
-Graduate in Mechatronics Engineering<br>- passionate about robotics, artificial intelligence and autonomous navigation<br>- constantly learning and growing in my field of study</p>
+<p align="left">- just another tech enthusiast with minimal programming knowledge<br>- a B.Tech. undergraduate in Mechatronics Engineering<br>- passionate about robotics, artificial intelligence and autonomous navigation<br>- constantly learning and growing in my field of study</p>

 ###